blinklet/learning/data-science/data-science-environment.md

 <sqlalchemy.engine.result.ChunkedIteratorResult object at 0x00000173831B5550>
 ```

-The Result object gives you access to all the rows returned by the select statement but it does not let you just print all the rows at once.
-You need to iterate through the result.
-Each iteration will give you a Row object from the Result object.
+But, first, it helps to understand the objects returned by the SQLAlchemy session methods and how to get data from them.

-The Result object is connected to teh database session.
-It does not actually contain data but it sends you data from the database every time you iterate on it.
+The Result object is connected to the database session and gives you access to all the rows returned by the execution of the select statement  It does not actually contain data but it sends you data from the database every time you iterate on it.
+You need to iterate through the result to get rows from the database.

 To get rows from the database, use an iterator like a *for* loop or the *next* function.
 Each iteration returns a *Row* object